20 FAQs people ask about sickness issues and SSP

 As the Court of Appeal has confirmed in a recent case, you can dismiss even if the employee's sickness is down to you (for example, if they have been incapacitated as a result of stress at work).
 Under such circumstances, the Court said, the employer would be expected to 'go the extra mile' in finding alternative employment; but if that failed, the question of culpability would be 'relevant' but not 'decisive' in determining whether dismissal was reasonable.
 (However, the employee would have grounds for suing you for damages.)

 If, however, your employee is suffering from a disability (as defined in the Equality Act 2010), then you are obliged to consider whether 'reasonable adjustments' could help them return to work, before you make any decision on whether to dismiss.
-The definition of disability includes long-term conditions such as HIV or Aids, multiple sclerosis, cancer and additional forms of mental illness, including for example recurring depression.
+The definition of disability includes long-term conditions such as HIV or Aids, multiple sclerosis, cancer and some forms of mental illness - such as dementia, depression, bipolar disorder, obsessive compulsive disorder and schizophrenia.
+In addition to considering whether you need to make reasonable adjustments, you should also ensure these conditions are covered by your equality policies.

 If you fail to consider 'reasonable adjustments' under these circumstances, dismissal might well be discriminatory, as well as unfair.